devcybiko/gregsmithwiki/content/teaching/gregsrulesforsuccess.md

 # Gregs Rules for Success

 1. Build upon your successes
-2. Steal like a Bn
+2. Steal like a Banshee

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3MjM2ODgxNF19
+eyJoaXN0b3J5IjpbMTYzMjAyNjA4MF19
 -->